+Due to the lingering pandemic, these services will be adjusted as needed.
 Our present Prevention Plan is outlined in the document linked below, and can also be found by clicking HERE.
-Please read through it carefully to see what measures we are embedding to promote wellness at camp in 2021.
+Please read through it carefully to see what measures we are embedding to promote wellness at camp in 2022.
 Understand that it is a working document.
 All of these considerations are subject to change and will be based on what we know now from science and present best practices.

 PRELIMINARY PLANS, PROCEDURES, AND CONSIDERATIONS

 Click each bar below for additional information on each question or each topic.

 Following recommendations from the CDC, Camp Encourage will be implementing the following:

 - For our overnight camps, all guests, regardless of vaccination status, will need to present a negative COVID PCR or rapid test administered within 72 hours of arriving at camp.

 - For our day camps and the volunteer orientation, guests not fully vaccinated and up to date will need to present a negative COVID PCR or rapid test administered within 72 hours of arriving at camp.

 Tests administered at home will not be accepted.